phayes/fdh-rs/README.md

 ## Moving Window Full Domain Hash

 This crate also includes an experimental Moving Window Full Domain Hash (MWFDH), more information can be found [here](https://github.com/phayes/fdh-rs/tree/master/src/movingwindow).
+Unlike a regular FDH, a MWFDH can be made constant time.

  ## Contributors